-Many veterans have service-connected disabilities.
-Military veterans who can prove they have a disability or medical problem that was caused or exacerbated by their service may qualify for disability benefits from the U.S. Department of Veterans Affairs.
+Many veterans have service-related disabilities.
+Military veterans who can prove they have a disability or medical problem caused or exacerbated by their time in service may qualify for disability benefits from the U.S. Department of Veterans Affairs.

-Disability benefits are awarded to veterans who meet a certain eligibility criterion, and the amount of monthly compensation is graduated according to disability rating from 0% to 100%.
+Disability benefits are awarded to veterans who meet certain eligibility criteria.
+The amount of monthly compensation is graduated according to disability rating from 0% to 100%.

 Military service members make enormous sacrifices to protect our country and deserve to be compensated when their service causes injury or undermines their health.
 Yet, many VA disability claims are denied year after year.
 The best way to improve your odds of securing the disability benefits you deserve is by working with experienced VA disability lawyers at Rutter Mills.

 You sacrificed to protect us, let us fight for you!

 Veterans disability lawyers protect your rights

 If you applied for a disability rating and were denied by the VA or you received a rating lower than you feel is fair, let our legal team review the matter.
 Rutter Mills has 60+ years of experience representing veterans in VA disability claims, including claims for PTSD, Agent Orange, traumatic brain injuries, individual employability, burn pit exposure, combat-related injuries, and many other physical and mental health conditions.

 Our Veterans Disability Lawyers are proud to represent veterans in Norfolk, Virginia Beach, Chesapeake, Newport News, Hampton, Portsmouth, Suffolk, and coastal Virginia.

 If you are experiencing physical and/or mental health problems that you believe are the result of your active-duty military service, you may be entitled to tax-free monthly benefits from the VA.